wq/django-natural-keys/README.md

 ### Model API

 To use [natural keys] in vanilla Django, you need to define a `natural_key()` method on your Model class and a `get_natural_key()` method on the Manager class.
-With *Django Natural Keys*, you can instead extend `NaturalKeyModel` and define a `unique_together` property on your Model's `Meta` class.
-The first `unique_together` entry will be treated as the natural key for the model, and all of the necessary functions for working with natural keys will automatically work.
+With *Django Natural Keys*, you can instead extend `NaturalKeyModel` and define a `unique_together` property on your Model's `Meta` class or use a field with `unique=True`.
+The first `unique_together` entry or the first `unique` field (except an AutoField) will be treated as the natural key for the model, and all of the necessary functions for working with natural keys will automatically work.

 ```python
 from natural_keys import NaturalKeyModel